 It’s a shame then, as visually, it was excellent.
 Entirely in Italian and Austrian German, I could not determine how good the acting was in terms of enunciation, but I was happy with their performances – albeit Lukas’ doppelganger.
 The real Lukas was a decent, believable character.
 The entire Raina family was well cast, including Thomas, who had to endure all the hardship in Anna’s absence – both past and present.

 Stand-off.
-Source: IMDB.com
+Source: PR

 My interest had waned around episode 6, but the final episode was pretty conclusive, and a new series could go either way; leave as a standalone and it’s fine, or commission a follow-up, but make sure to keep the existing cast and explore Michael Ober’s character, who was underused.

 Curon was an entertaining series that didn’t quite reach the heights of the supernatural element.
-The concept was good, production excellent, and again, despite the hammy ‘chase’ scenes, the casting was great.
+The concept was good, the production excellent, and again, despite the hammy ‘chase’ scenes, the casting was great.

 Is it worth a watch?
 Sure.
 It’s not convoluted; you don’t need to know anything about the history either.
 In truth, the historical element is not mentioned much, and other than the frequent aerial shots of the tower (which are excellent), it could be set somewhere entirely different and still be of intrigue.